 By T.K.
 Brady

-Ed knows it best, interviews are tough.
+Ed knows it best: Interviews are tough.
 You’re nervous about getting your foot in the door (literally), not to mention the added stress of navigating new streets and subway routes to make sure you’re on time (or even better, early).
-Aside from just getting there, knowing what to pack for an EA interview can also be tricky.
+Aside from just getting there, knowing what to pack for an interview can also be tricky.
 You know to bring your resume and clips, but those are just the staples.
-To avoid the “I think I’m forgetting something” feeling, run through this editor-approved checklist the night before the big day to be as prepped as possible.
+To avoid that “I think I’m forgetting something” feeling, run through this editor-approved checklist the night before the big day to be as prepped as possible.

 - Extra copies of your resume.
 One of the things EA candidates forget most often is a copy of their resume to leave with the interviewer, says Mary Clarke, executive editor at Bridal Guide.
 “I may have misplaced a copy of your resume or asked another editor to join me for the interview,” she says.
 Two to three extra copies should do the trick.